stormckey/stormckey.github.io/docs/Build_this_website.md

     consent:
         title: Cookie consent
         description: >-
-        We use cookies to recognize your repeated visits and preferences, as well as to measure the effectiveness of our documentation and whether users find what they're searching for.
-With your consent, you're helping us to make our documentation better.
+        We use cookies to recognize your repeated visits and preferences， as well as to measure the effectiveness of our documentation and whether users find what they're searching for.
+With your consent， you're helping us to make our documentation better.
     analytics:
         provider: google